Cross-section definition

 Several advanced cross section properties are available:

-Main geometry characteristic values of castellated cross section with hexagonal openings depend on height of original cross section h, height of castellated cross section ht, geometry and positioning of the hexagonal opening.
-For the Castellated profile branch in the sections DB, geometry relation is defined as following:
+The main geometric characteristic values of a castellated cross-section with hexagonal openings depend on the height of the original cross-section hh, the height of the castellated cross-section hth_t, and the geometry and positioning of the hexagonal openings.
+For the Castellated profile branch in the sections database, the geometric relationships are defined as follows:

 Castellated cross section